xcart/xcart-docs/_pages/kb_en/modules/sale/index.md

   ![541-cus-sale-block-category-page.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-cus-sale-block-category-page.png)

 * **The maximum number of products to be displayed in the "Products on sale" block** : Set the number of products to be displayed in a line in the "Sale" block in the storefront.

 * **How to handle multiple sale discounts** : Choose the mode to calculate and display discounts in your store.
-The available options are:
+The available options are as follows:
   * Apply maximum discount (default value) : The maximum available discount rate will be applied to and displayed for a product in the storefront.
   * Apply minimum discount : The minimum available discount rate will be applied to and displayed for a product in the storefront.
   * Combine discounts : All available discounts will apply to a product with the total discount rate displayed in the storefront.